 SECTION 3: RETIREES: Retirees may continue to be active members of the VTFEA as Associate members, but may not hold an elective office or vote.

-SECTION 4: The Board of Directors, with the consent of the Voting Members, may establish other categories of non-voting membership in the VTFEA.
+SECTION 4: The Board of Directorsmay establish other categories of non-voting membership in the VTFEA.

 SECTION 5: A listing of all Federal Agencies and independent offices entitled to a voting membership, as noted in SECTION 1 of the Article, shall be published at least annually by the Secretary of the VTFEA and included in the VTFEA Directory.
 Changes to this listing shall be approved by the Board of Directors.

-SECTION 6: NON-VOTING MEMBERSHIP: Non-voting members or Associate members of the VTFEA shall be comprised of managers or administrators who choose to participate, other than the top ranking official, of each Federal Agency or independent office within the State of Vermont.
-Non-voting members shall be vetted through their respective Voting Member and recommended for approval to the Board of Directors during the quarterly Board of Directors meeting.
+SECTION 6: NON-VOTING MEMBERSHIP: Non-voting members, or Associate members of the VTFEA, shall be comprised of managers or employees who volunteer to participate shall be vetted through their respective Voting Member before participating in VTFEA Membership and/or Committee Meetings.

 ARTICLE IV